adonispuente/insights-dashboard/docs/app-sre/cluster-upgrades.md

 * quayp04ue2
 * quayp05ue1

-### OCM-Quay

-The first clusters to be upgraded are the read-only ocm-quay clusters.

-The first one is upgraded with every new version.
-The second after the version has soaked for a day, the third after 2 days.

-Once a version has soaked for 7 days, the read-write cluster will be upgraded.

-All ocmquay production clusters (read-only and read-write) share a mutex `ocmquay-production` to avoid any simultaneous cluster upgrade.

 ### Telemeter

 The first cluster with telemeter workload is app-sre-stage-01 which also host other workloads (See [AppSRE](#appsre)).
 This cluster will be upgraded on every new version in the candidate channel.